MajorZiploc/dotfiles/README.md

 - mssql\_exec # use to execute a sql command a database
 - rest\_get # use to call a get rest request
 - rest\_post # use to call a post rest request
+- rest\_delete # use to call a delete rest request
+- rest\_patch # use to call a patch rest request
+- rest\_generic # use to call a generic rest request

 ### Note on Notable bash functions/aliases
-All of the find\_ are wrappers around find to make certain common operations easy to perform.
+All of the [ag]?find\_ are wrappers around find to make certain common operations easy to perform.

 Use whence to view the implementations of any of them to get an understanding of how they work